Find Trade Colleges

 Allied Health majors at Jefferson Community and Technical College take out an average of $16,315 in student loans while working on their Undergraduate Certificate.

 You’ll be in good company if you decide to attend Gateway Community and Technical College.
 It ranked #2 on our 2023 Most Popular Allied Health Professions Undergraduate Certificate Trade Schools in Kentucky list.
-Gateway is a small public school located in the suburb of Florence.
+Gateway is a small public school located in the large suburb of Florence.

 Of the 15 students majoring in allied health at Gateway, 60% are male and 40% are female.